 For another high-summer Grand View day on the calendar, Monika & Mats's August wedding is the closest companion — same chapel, same dock, a more high-energy bridal party.

 If your late-July or August Saturday at Grand View is still open, reach out.
-A limited number of Brainerd Lakes weddings are taken each season.
+A limited number of Brainerd Lakes weddings are taken each season — and if you're still weighing properties, here's my guide to the best Brainerd Lakes wedding venues.

 Tim Larsen Photography photographed Sarah and Bryan's Grand View Lodge wedding in Nisswa, Minnesota — on-property chapel ceremony with vaulted wood-truss ceiling and rose window, dusty-blue floral palette, lantern-walk dip in front of the timbered lodge, pondside portraits in the pines, beach kiss on Gull Lake, and a dock silhouette at dusk.